pchemguy/spec-kit/templates/prespec-analysis.md

 - collapse or summarize top-level sections;
 - replace sections with narrative text.

-If the output does not match the Top-Level Template exactly → OUTPUT IS INVALID.
+If the output does not match the Roadmap Template - Top-Level Structure exactly → OUTPUT IS INVALID.

 ---